 GPB Capital Lawsuit

-There are currently 10 separate companies: GPB Automotive Portfolio LP, GPB Cold Storage LP, GPB Eurobond Finance PLC, GPB Holdings II LP, GPB Holdings, III LP, GPB Holdings Qualified LP, GPB Holdings LP, GPB NYC Development, GPB Scientific LLC, and GPB Waste Management LP formerly: GPB Waste Management Fund LP.
+The popular GPB holdings investments were the GPB Automotive Portfolio, GPB Holdings ii, and GPB Waste Management.
+These investments were often sold to investors as “income products.”
+Some products were listed under different names or companies, like Armada Waste Management being GPB Waste Management.
+The Ponzi scheme allegations range across the company’s portfolio, including GPB Automotive Portfolio LP, GPB Cold Storage LP, GPB Eurobond Finance PLC, GPB Holdings II LP, GPB Holdings, III LP, GPB Holdings Qualified LP, GPB Holdings LP, GPB NYC Development, GPB Scientific LLC, and GPB Waste Management LP formerly: GPB Waste Management Fund LP.

 For example:

-• What statements were provided to you?
+- What statements were given to you?

-• What was the original cost of these investments when they were recommended to you?
+- What was the original cost of these investments when they were recommended to you?

 GPB Capital Investigations

-• The firm ceased raising capital in 2018.
+- The firm ceased raising capital in 2018.

-• The firm’s auditor resigned.
+- The firm’s auditor resigned.

-• The Financial Industry Regulatory Authority Inc. (FINRA) opened an investigation.
+- The Financial Industry Regulatory Authority Inc. (FINRA) opened an investigation.

-• The State of Massachusetts has opened a pending investigation.
+- The State of Massachusetts has opened a pending investigation.

-• In October 2019, GPB’s Chief Compliance Officer was indicted.
+- In October 2019, GPB’s Chief Compliance Officer was indicted.

 GPB Capital Holdings Auditor Issues